How to Lay Decking on Concrete Surface

 Step Three – Install the Sleeper

 You can now start planning the layout of your sleepers.
 Use chemical-treated planks as sleepers if you want to lay decking on concrete.
 And if you don’t want to use wood as your sleepers, you can use metal sleepers.
 Some homeowners prefer using aluminium sleepers instead of wood since it’s not easily prone to damage.
-Aluminium is resistant to rot and termites damage, unlike wood.
+Aluminium is resistant to rot and termite damage, unlike wood.
 Apart from that, aluminium is also resistant to corrosion.

 After you have finished installing the sleeper, you can now proceed to install the joists on it.